 Internet of Things: Personalizing customers’ shopping experience

 In today’s time, retailers are more inclined towards personalizing the shopping experience of customers with the use of IoT.
-The ‘locationing technology’ of Internet of Things helps them in tracking the store visit of shoppers and provides real-time alerts to employers if a shopper needs assistance.
-Other customer-related data, such as frequency of their visit in a store and buying preferences can also be tracked using the IoT technology.
-Sensors fitted at different locations of a store can track shoppers’ activities, and keep employers on their toes to assist them as soon as they need any help.
+The ‘locationing technology’ of Internet of Things helps them track the store visit of shoppers.
+It also provides real-time alerts to employers if a shopper needs assistance.
+Other customer-related data, such as frequency of their visit in a store and buying preferences can also be tracked.
+Sensors fitted at different locations of a store can track shoppers’ activities.
+This way, you can get store employees to assist them as soon as they need any help.

 (Image Source: Forbes)